Chet Walker: Role in the players' union

-Post-playing career
+Legacy and honors

+On February 24, 2012 (two days after his 72nd birthday), it was announced that Walker was elected to the Naismith Memorial Basketball Hall of Fame by the veterans committee.
+He was formally inducted into the Hall of Fame in Springfield, Massachusetts, on September 7, 2012.
+Walker was an inaugural member of the Chicago Bulls Ring of Honor.
+Walker was a seven-time participant in the NBA All-Star Game.
+In 2003, he was named to Bradley University's Team of the Century.
+Bradley retired his jersey No. 31 in 1976.
+He is a member of the Bradley Athletics Hall of Fame and the Greater Peoria Sports Hall of Fame.

+The Naismith Hall of Fame describes Walker as "one of the best open court forwards in the league with his power and force".
+During Walker's 2012 Hall of Fame induction, former teammate Billy Cunningham stated that defensive players covering Walker knew what Walker was going to do, and still could not stop him.
+In his 13-year NBA career, Walker scored a total of 18,831 points, ranking 70th all-time in NBA history and 74th all-time in ABA/NBA history (through the 2025–26 season).
+He never missed more than six games in any of his NBA seasons, playing in over 1,000 games.
+Walker's teams made the playoffs every season of his career, and he never missed a playoff game.

+Walker also excelled at drawing fouls.
+During the first six years of his career, Walker's free throw shooting percentage was between .699 and .766.
+Starting in the 1968–69 season Walker became an outstanding free throw shooter; especially during his years with the Bulls where he had a six-year .854 free throw shooting percentage.
+He led the NBA with an accuracy rate of 85.9 percent in 1970–71, was second in 1969–70 (.850), fourth in 1971–72 (.847) and 1973–74 (.875), and ranked among the top-10 free throw shooters two other times.

+Personal life

 After his playing days, Walker became a moderately successful TV movie producer.
 He is the author of a memoir entitled Long Time Coming: A Black Athlete's Coming-of-Age in America (1995).
 He was executive producer of the 1979 television miniseries, Freedom Road, that starred Muhammad Ali and Kris Kristofferson.
 He co-produced the 1989 television series A Mother's Courage starring Alfre Woodard, based on the life of Mary Thomas, mother of NBA hall of famer Isiah Thomas, which won an Emmy for Outstanding Children's Program.
-Walker also appeared in The White Shadow in season 3's "If Your Number's Up, Get it Down" as a former Chicago Bulls teammate of Coach Ken Reeves (Ken Howard).
+Walker also appeared in The White Shadow in season three's "If Your Number's Up, Get it Down" as a former Chicago Bulls teammate of Coach Ken Reeves (Ken Howard).

-On February 24, 2012 (two days after his 72nd birthday), it was announced that Walker was elected to the Naismith Memorial Basketball Hall of Fame by the veterans committee.
-He was formally inducted into the Hall of Fame in Springfield, Massachusetts, on September 7, 2012.

 Death

 Walker died in Long Beach, California, on June 8, 2024, at the age of 84.
-The NBA stated Walker's death is a result of a long-term illness.
+The NBA stated Walker's death was the result of a long-term illness.